Core Calls

 Full Proposals: Full proposals are strictly limited to six pages, not including the cover page.
 References, two-page resumes, letters of support, and current/pending support info should be appended to the proposal file and are excluded from the page limit.
 A template for current/pending support can be found at the end of the template document.
 No information outside of the page limit will be considered.
 Anything after the page limit will be cut before the proposals are sent to review.

 Spark proposals: These abbreviated proposals are strictly limited to three pages (including references), not including the cover page.
-No additional supporting documentation is required (e.g., please do not include separate references, two-page resumes, letters of support, or current/pending support info).
+No additional supporting documentation is required (e.g., please do not include separate references, two-page resumes, letters of support, or current/pending support info). *Note that there was a typo in the emailed template for Spark proposals.
+Please use the template posted here*

 Proposal Selection

 The DuraMAT industry advisory board (with additional technical experts approved by SETO if needed) will review proposals according to the merit criteria in the RFP.
 The DuraMAT Leadership Team will make programmatic recommendations based on those rankings to SETO, and the SETO program manager will have final selection authority.
-DuraMAT anticipates making selections in July 2024 for work starting in October Fiscal Year 2025.
+DuraMAT anticipates making selections in August 2025 for work starting in October Fiscal Year 2026.

-Total award funding: Up to $3,100,000 for two to four projects and one to three Spark projects.
+Total award funding: Up to $2,300,000 for two to four projects and one to three Spark projects.

-Estimated project funding: Full projects: $500,000 per year for up to 3 years.
-Spark projects: $65,000 for up to 9 months.
+Estimated project funding: Full projects: up to a total of $700,000, with a maximum duration of two years.
+Spark projects: $65,000 for up to nine months.

 If selected for award, PIs will be responsible for submitting a budget package, completed website template, and two-slide project summary.

-Download the New Project 3-Slide Template
+Download the Project Slide Template.